Volue-Public/energy-mesh-python/docs/source/installation.rst

 To be able to use the Mesh Python SDK to communicate with a Mesh Server or to do development you will need to write Python code that uses the functionality in the Mesh Python package.

-There are many ways to do this, but here we present one way to do this.
+There are many ways to do this, but here we present one of them.

 .. warning::
     TODO